TexasInstruments/edgeai-tensorlab/docs/setup_instructions.md

 This setup script downloads several packages from **[edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools]** and installs them.
 These packages are used for model compilation and also inference on PC (simulation).

-It also installs the module **jai_benchmark** from this repository.
-Once installed, the **jai_benchmark** will be available as a module in the Python environment.
+It also installs the module **edgeai_benchmark** from this repository.
+Once installed, the **edgeai_benchmark** will be available as a module in the Python environment.
 It can be imported just like any other Python module:<br>
 ```
-import jai_benchmark
+import edgeai_benchmark
 ```
 or
 ```
-from jai_benchmark import *
+from edgeai_benchmark import *
 ```